Hypertrophic Cardiomyopathy Arrhythmias

 Hypertrophic cardiomyopathy in general is reviewed elsewhere in THE MANUAL.
 This topic focuses on its arrhythmogenic features.

-Inherited hypertrophic cardiomyopathy is a common (1/500) cardiac disorder, usually autosomal dominant with variable penetrance.
-The underlying etiology is one of more than 1500 reported mutations in genes encoding myofilament proteins of the sarcomere, but genetic testing is negative in approximately 2/3 of patients with hypertrophic cardiomyopathy.
+Inherited hypertrophic cardiomyopathy is a common (1/500) cardiac disorder (1), usually autosomal dominant with variable penetrance.
+The underlying etiology is one of more than 1500 reported mutations in genes encoding myofilament proteins of the sarcomere.
+Genetic testing is positive in 40 to 60% of patients with hypertrophic cardiomyopathy (2).

 In regards to arrhythmias, the hypertrophy is associated with myofibril disarray, microvasculopathy, microvascular insufficiency, ischemia, and myocardial scarring, all of which predispose to ventricular tachyarrhythmias and sudden death.
 Atrial fibrillation is also very frequent and may be particularly poorly tolerated secondary to aggravation of ventricular diastolic dysfunction by rapid ventricular rates.